This banana chocolate chip cake is moist and filled with melty pockets of chocolate and is topped with our rich and silky smooth chocolate frosting.

 Freezing

-Freeze this cake after it cooled completely in an airtight freezer-friendly container for up to 3 months, some people find the cake tastes better after freezing it.
+You can freeze this cake after it cooled completely in an airtight freezer-friendly container for up to 3 months.

 Substitutions